 Live Within Your Means

 This sounds pretty obvious, but you’d be amazed at the number of people who can’t quite grasp this concept.
 The goal here is to spend less than you earn, so you must know the exact figures.
 Sit down as a family and determine how much is coming into the household every month.
 This will become the magic figure when it comes to how much you have to live on.
 Next, get a rough idea of essential expenses such as mortgage repayments, loan repayments, insurance premiums, food costs, energy bills, etc. Take variable expenses into account, too and try and set some funds aside for a savings account if possible.
 Doing all of this will be tedious, but it’s the only way you can, as a family, live within your means.
+This method of listing down and tracking your expenses is one of the instructions given by financial advisors.

 Save Whenever Possible